Home Closing Process - Winged Foot Title Blog

 Hey there!
 Just wanted to give you a heads up that the Bonita Springs-Estero Association of Realtors® will be presenting the Southwest Florida Global Real Estate Expo tomorrow (3/2/12) from 9am to 5pm at the Holiday Inn Airport.

 I’ll actually be a part of the short sale and foreclosure panel from 11 – 12:30 pm, so if you plan on attending, I hope to see you there.
-It’s only $10 and it’s open to the public so it would be great if you would attend. icon smile The Southwest Florida Global Real Estate Expo is Tomorrow!
-Here are the rest of the details:
+It’s only $10 and it’s open to the public so it would be great if you would attend. 🙂 Here are the rest of the details:

 Read the rest of this entry »